hou29/few-shot-MPP/README.md

 The Tox21, SIDER, MUV and TDC datasets used in the paper are in the data folder.

 # Molecular Attributes
-The Molecular Attributes of Tox21, SIDER, MUV and TDC datasets can be download from [here](https://drive.google.com/drive/folders/1hIJb-kVhUiSeoIchSLMFFcggRinmpMht?usp=sharing).
+The molecular attributes of Tox21, SIDER, MUV and TDC datasets can be download from [here](https://drive.google.com/drive/folders/1hIJb-kVhUiSeoIchSLMFFcggRinmpMht?usp=sharing) or you can also tune hyperparameters in main.py to generate required attributes directly.

 # Experiments
 To run the experiments, use the command (please check and tune the hyper-parameters):